What is the difference between the Catholic religion and the Church of Jesus Christ of Latter-Day Saints?

 5. The Sacrament

-The main reason why Latter-Day Saints go to church is to take the Sacrament.
+The main reason why members of The Church of Jesus Christ of Latter-day Saints go to church is to take the Sacrament.
 We do this every Sunday with the bread and water that has been blessed by two worthy men who hold the priesthood.
 The bread and water represent the body and blood of Christ.
-We remember Him and try to be more like him every week.
-The Catholic church has 7 Sacraments: baptism, confirmation, Eucharist (the partaking of the bread and wine), penance (confession, repenting), anointing the sick, marriage and being ordained a bishop, priest or deacon.
-They do these steps to help them come closer to Christ.
-The partaking of the bread and wine can be taken every day, if asked, and is given and blessed by a Priest or Bishop.
+We remember Him and try to be more like Him every week.